New Rail Financing Framework (NRFF)

 The decision was made after more than four years of intense negotiations between SMRT and LTA.
 The rail operator will also continue to operate the NSEWL, CCL and BPLRT up till 2031 with an option for a 5-year extension.
 Under the old system, SMRT’s NSEWL and BPLRT contracts expire in 2028, while its Circle Line contract expires in 2019.
 Both come with an option for a 30-year extension.

-SMRT continues operating the NSEWL, CCL and BPLRT on a daily basis and retains a share of the earnings.
+SMRT continues operating the NSEWL, CCL and BPLRT daily and retains a share of the earnings.
 It pays a licence charge to LTA annually, which varies according to SMRT’s profitability, and the money goes into a sinking fund for asset replacement.
 SMRT also has to abide by a more stringent maintenance regimen, as well as higher service standards.
 Financial penalties faced are also greater than the ones in place now if SMRT fails to do so.

 For the Thomson-East Coast Line (TEL), SMRT Trains was awarded the limited tender to operate the Thomson-East Coast Line (Contract T200 – Operation of Thomson-East Coast Line) in August 2017, with a total service fee of about $1.7 billion over 9 years from the commencement of revenue service for the Thomson-East Coast Line in 2020.
 The contract comes with an option to extend the operator license for 2 additional years.